Staff members with discipline Literary Theory & Criticism

 His research mostly focuses on humor and satire across media, with particular but not exclusive attention to literature.
 He has authored the monographs Laughter from Realism to Modernism (Oxford: Legenda, 2015) and La scemenza del mondo (Pisa: ETS, 2011, Edinburgh Gadda First Prize), as well as several articles and book chapters on theories and practices of humor from the 18th century to the present.

-He is currently developing a project on the reception of dark humor within and beyond literature, and organizing the second edition of the summer school ‘Humor and Satire in Contemporary Europe: Cultural, Political, and Legal Perspectives’ (Groningen, 13-20 July 2019).
-His research areas also include international Modernism, Law and Literature, Posthumanism, Literature and Space, and Cognitive Studies.
+He is currently developing a project on legal controversies regarding humor and freedom of expression, and he is the organizer of the summer school ‘Humor and Satire in Contemporary Europe: Cultural, Political, and Legal Perspectives’ (two editions, July 2018 and 2019).
+Since January 2020, he is the Principal Investigator of the NETIAS Constructive Advanced Thinking project 'Cartoons in Court: Towards a Forensic Analysis of Visual Humor' (main host: Institute for Advanced Study CEU Budapest, 2020-2023).
+His research areas also include international Modernism, Law and Literature, Posthumanism, Narrative Theory and Cognitive Studies.

 * Digital Film Forensics / Videographic criticism